perymimon/Taki-react/issues.md

-* timer visual contrast not good
+* build counter for the round number
+* in begin play put option for number of round

 * private message should apear front of the use with big font
 * fix: other player take multi card animation
 * build victory screen
     * check it again

-* bug: flikers when take card
-    * animation die

-* build counter for the round number
-* in begin play put option for number of round
+* front game not auto move to currect room when when server restart
+* timer visual contrast not good

 more work: